PYSA Code of Conduct

-Due to the increase of abusive and intimidating behavior towards our referees, particularly our youth referees, we have adopted a Zero Tolerance Policy.
+Consistent with our Code of Conduct, PYSA have adopted a Zero Tolerance Policy due to the increase of abusive and intimidating behavior towards our referees, particularly our youth referees.
 No coach, parent, or player is to address the referee or make comments on or about a referee's call or non-call while present at any PYSA soccer game (Home or Away).
 Failure to do so can undermine the referee’s authority and potentially create a hostile environment for the players, referee, and other participants.
 To learn more, please click on the link below.

-Each player mush purchase their own uniform.
+Each player must purchase their own uniform, which can take 6+ weeks to arrive so please order earlier rather than later.
 Each uniform set should contain two shirts (Red and White), 1 pair of shorts, and 1 pair of socks.
-Uniforms cost approximately $70.00 and can be ordered using the link below.
+Uniforms can be ordered using the link below.
 Shin guards are required for all players at all games and practices.
-Soccer cleats and mouth guards are strongly recommended.
+Soccer cleats are strongly recommended and mouth guards should be considered as needed.
 Pirates sweatshirts, pants, and wind suits are not required, but can be purchased from the Challenger Teamwear shop at 94 Jefferson Blvd in Warwick or by using the link below.
-Uniform numbers will be assigned by our Uniform Coordinator to avoid conflicts, and can be found by reviewing the "Portsmouth Players Number List" included in the link below.
-If you have any questions, please contact our Uniform Coordinator firstname.lastname@example.org.

 Safe Sport Act